hadiqasiddique/45_day_challenge_python/day3_book_library_application/README.md

- Library Management System 📚
+Library Management System (Python)

-A simple command-line based Library Management System in Python.
+A simple console-based Library Management System built in Python.
-This project allows you to **add books**, **view all books**, and **search for books** by title, author, or ISBN.
+This program allows users to add books, view all books, and search books by title, author, or ISBN.

-## Features
+Features:
-- 📖 Add new books with title, author, and ISBN
+Add Books – Store book details including title, author, and ISBN.
-- 📚 View all books in the library
+View Books – Display all books currently in the library.
-- 🔍 Search for books by title, author, or ISBN
+Search Books – Find books by title, author name, or ISBN.
-- ❌ Exit the program easily
+Interactive Menu – User-friendly command-line interface.

-## How It Works
+How It Works
-1. Run the program in your terminal.
-2. Choose an option from the menu:
+The program displays a menu with options:
-   - **1:** Add a new book
+Add a book
-   - **2:** View all books
+View all books
-   - **3:** Search for a book
+Search for a book
+Exit

+The user selects an option.
+Actions are performed accordingly, with validation for search results.

+Example Usage
+Library Menu:
+1. Add Book
+2. Show Books
+3. Search Book
+4. Exit
+Enter your choice (1/2/3/4): 1
+Enter book title: Python Basics
+Enter book author: khalid hosseni
+Enter book ISBN: 9781234567890
+Book 'Kite runner' has been successfully added.

+Library Menu:
+1. Add Book
+2. Show Books
+3. Search Book
-   - **4:** Exit
+4. Exit
-3. Follow the prompts for each option.

-## Technologies Used
-- Python 3
+Enter your choice (1/2/3/4): 2
+Title: Kite runner, Author: khalid hosseni, ISBN: 9781234567890